What is the difference between Employee onboarding and Employee orientation?

 - clearance of new hire documentation by the Human resource department

-- Employee training tailored to each new function
+- personnel training tailored to each new function

 - Each relevant coworker, as well as team member, is given a formal introduction.

-- Obtaining new employee opinion on ways to enhance job happiness and staff engagement
+- Obtaining new personnel opinion on ways to enhance job happiness and staff engagement

 A formal orientation may include the following-